IndoorAtlas/unity-plugin/README.md

 This gives a transition of (-67.42091, 71.45055) _from origin_, that is, a transition of ~67 meters to west and ~71 meters to north _from origin_.

-## Platform Specific
-### iOS

-* You have to install [CocoaPods](https://cocoapods.org) dependency manager.
-For details see: [CocoaPods getting started](https://guides.cocoapods.org/using/getting-started.html)
-* The project has to target iOS 8.0 or newer.
-* The iOS plugin contains "XcodeFixes.cs" script which automates the following:
-    - Adds IndoorAtlas SDK dependency to the project using [CocoaPods](https://cocoapods.org)
-    - Adds NSLocationAlwaysUsageDescription and NSLocationWhenInUseUsageDescription plist entries.
-    - Disables bitcode.

-## Example

-There's an example Unity project in example project which controls main camera's orientation using IndoorAtlas SDK's orientation estimates.
-To build and run it on a real device, you have to fill a bundle identifier field in Player Settings and fill your IndoorAtlas credentials to `Ia Behavior` component in Main Camera component.

-## Known Issues

-* iOS builds have visually non-smooth orientation updates.
-* IaBehavior should be assigned to at most one component.

 ## License

-Copyright 2017 IndoorAtlas Ltd. The Unity Plugin is released under the Apache License.
+Copyright 2021 IndoorAtlas Ltd. The Unity Plugin is released under the Apache License.
 See the LICENSE file for details.